 Why Your Gums Change Appearance

-As the name suggests, gum disease affects the soft gum tissues that surround your teeth roots and cover your dental ridges.
-The disease is the result of chronic infection and inflammation in your gums, which are caused by excessive buildup of harmful oral bacteria.
+As the name suggests, gum disease affects the soft gum tissues that surround your teeth roots.
+The disease is the result of chronic infection in your gums, which are caused by excessive buildup of harmful oral bacteria.
 As the infection develops and matures, the color of your gums can become red, swollen, and highly irritated.
 The more severe gum disease becomes, the darker your gum tissues may become.

-In addition to swelling and changes in the color of your gums, gum disease can also cause the tissue to separate (or recede) from your teeth roots.
-Though not obvious at first, the periodontal pockets formed by gum recession can become more noticeable the deeper the separation grows.
+There will be swelling and changes in the color of your gums.
+The disease can also cause the tissue to recede from your teeth roots.
+The recession is not obvious at first.
+As the periodontal pockets grow deeper, you will have receding gums and root exposure.
 You might also notice increasing sensitivity in your teeth roots as gum recession exposes them, as well as bleeding in your gums whenever you brush and floss your teeth.

 Find Out More About Treating Gum Disease

-If you notice any visible changes to your gums that might indicate gingivitis or gum disease, then schedule a visit with your dentist as soon as possible.
+If you notice any visible changes to your gum health that might indicate gingivitis or gum disease, then schedule a visit with your dentist as soon as possible.
 To learn more, schedule a consultation by calling Lake Forest Dental Arts in Lake Forest, IL, at 847-234-0517.
-We also proudly serve residents of Lake Bluff, Chicago, Libertyville, Gurnee, Highland Park, Vernon hills, Winnetka, Wilmette, Kenilworth, Bannockburn, Ravinia, and all surrounding communities in the Chicago Metro area.
+We also proudly serve residents of Chicago and all surrounding communities in the Chicago Metro area.